rahulagr96/rahulagr96/README.md

-I'm a DevOps Enginner at Siemens Healthineers.
-I love coding in C#, Python and Java.
+I'm a MSc student persuing Computer Science in University College Dublin.
+I've been working past 2 years as a DevOps Engineer in Siemens Healthineers.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Machine Learning and Neural Networks.
-- 💞️ I’m looking to collaborate on AWS, Flutter, C# projects
+- 💞️ I’m looking to collaborate on ML, AI, AWS, Flutter projects
 - 📫 You can reach me via Twitter https://twitter.com/rahulagrwl96

 ---